 If you’re already in control of your business finances, then kudos to you – skip ahead.
 If you aren’t, then there is no better time than the present to set and start working towards this goal.

 Do you have a working budget?
 Do you know how much you’re spending?
 Are there ways you can thin expenses and increase the financial health of your business?
 Do you have a reliable accounting process that allows you to regularly run and review reports?
+Have you looked into small business loans or business credit cards?
+What about other business financing?
+And, perhaps most importantly, do you know your business credit scores and how to improve them if you need to?

 Each of those questions and activities is important to growing your business, and though they may not be the most enjoyable part of running a business, but they will pay off in the long run.